-In a talk with small business owners about blogging for business, I railed against several misconceptions.
+In a recent talk with small business owners about blogging for business, we discussed several misconceptions.
 Several thought they should use their blog as an alternate income source — like they were a (circa 2002) lifestyle blogger or media outlet.
 A few believed they should be able to post whatever they wanted, whenever they wanted — little rants about what was on their mind.
 Most felt that blogging for business was a complete waste of time.
 They posted and never got any new business.

 Those scattered myths revealed a common flaw in how people are blogging for business.
 A business blog should be part of your content marketing strategy — not an extra chore that you do occasionally because you once heard something about ROI.

-And as part of a content marketing strategy, a business blog requires the same thoughtful content creation as any other medium.
+As part of a content marketing strategy, a business blog requires the same thoughtful content creation as any other medium.
+That strategy is essential when you hire a content creator.

 In this Article